Armageddon (2006)

-The 2006 Armageddon was the seventh Armageddon professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on December 17, 2006, at the Richmond Coliseum in Richmond, Virginia.
+The 2006 Armageddon was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh Armageddon and took place on December 17, 2006, at the Richmond Coliseum in Richmond, Virginia, held exclusively for wrestlers from the promotion's SmackDown! brand division.
 It was the final Armageddon to be brand-exclusive as following WrestleMania 23 the following year, brand-exclusive PPVs were discontinued.

-The main event was a tag team match, in which the team of Batista and John Cena defeated the team of King Booker and Finlay.
-Two featured bouts were scheduled on the undercard, including The Undertaker versus Mr. Kennedy, in a match where the objective was to place an opponent in a hearse located on the entrance stage and drive them out of the arena, which Undertaker won.
-The other match was an Inferno match featuring wrestlers attempting to set the opponent on fire with flames surrounding the ring, in which Kane defeated Montel Vontavious Porter.
+The main event was a tag team match, in which the team of Batista and Raw's John Cena defeated the team of King Booker and Finlay.
+Two featured bouts were scheduled on the undercard, including The Undertaker versus Mr. Kennedy in a Last Ride match, which The Undertaker won.
+The other match was an Inferno match in which Kane defeated Montel Vontavious Porter.

-The event grossed over $423,500 in ticket sales from an attendance of 8,200.
-Canadian Online Explorer's professional wrestling section rated the WWE Tag Team Championship match a nine out of ten stars, the highest rating match.
-The event was released on DVD on January 16, 2007 by Sony Music Entertainment.
+The event grossed over US$423,500 in ticket sales from an attendance of 8,200.
+Canadian Online Explorer's professional wrestling section rated the WWE Tag Team Championship match a nine out of ten stars, the highest rated match.
+The event was released on DVD on January 16, 2007, by Sony Music Entertainment.
 The DVD reached second on Billboard's DVD Sales Chart for recreational sports during the week of February 18, 2007, and it dropped to the tenth spot the following week.

 Production

 Background

-The event was held at the Richmond Coliseum in Richmond, Virginia.
+The seventh Armageddon was held at the Richmond Coliseum in Richmond, Virginia.

-Armageddon was established in 1999 as World Wrestling Entertainment's (WWE) December pay-per-view (PPV) and was held every year except in 2001.
-The 2006 event was the seventh Armageddon and was held on December 17 at the Richmond Coliseum in Richmond, Virginia.
+Armageddon was a professional wrestling pay-per-view (PPV) event established by World Wrestling Entertainment (WWE) in 1999 and held every December except in 2001.
+The seventh event was held on December 17, 2006, at the Richmond Coliseum in Richmond, Virginia.
 Like the previous two years, the 2006 event featured wrestlers exclusively from the SmackDown! brand.